LucDupAtGitHub/PDBP/README.md

 The type synonym `` `I=>` `` (and corresponding `RTM` and `` `>=RTK=>` `` ) above, indicate that the *implicitly* available *global* `val` is available.
 In fact, in `` `z>-->r` `` we use it as `implicitly`.

 You may wonder how it is possible that the definitions above are so simple.
-This is mainly the case because the compiler can turn values into implicit functions whenever the context *expects* them to be implicit functions.
+This is mainly the case because the compiler can turn value types into implicit function types whenever it *expects* them to be implicit function types.

-Finally, not that we changed the type of `execute`.
+Finally, note that we changed the type of `execute`.
 You have to change the types of the `execute` member of `Execute` (and it's previous usages) accordingly: an easy, slightly tedious exercise.

 <!--